swiftingio/swiftingio.github.io/_posts/2022-03-25-try-async-await-on-your-own.md

 As we used the `try await URLSession.shared.data(from: url)` we had to mark also the function as `async` which would inform the compiler that this method is asynchronous.

-Since our networking do also the parsing part (`try decoder.decode([ApodModel].self, from: data)`), we decided to put this function as a part of an `actor`, which is great because now we are sure that everything done within the function will be done in the background Thread, not main.
+Since our networking do also the parsing part (`try decoder.decode([ApodModel].self, from: data)`), we decided to put this function as a part of an `actor`, which is ok because now we are sure that everything done within the function will be done in the background Thread, not main.

 So as an overview our networking layer looks like this: